Chief Abram B. Burnett Family

 (Above photo from Kansas State Historical Society.
 Copy and reuse restrictions apply.)

 Chief Abram B. Burnett, born Nan-Wesh-Mah, was a full blooded Potawatomi Indian born in November, 1812 on the north side of the Tippecanoe River near a little placed called Muncie in the state of Indiana.
 As a young boy, he moved from Muncie up to the Potawatomi Village on the St. Joseph River between the mouth of the St. Joseph River and a little village called Niles in the state of Michigan.
 Soon, a young Nan-Wesh-Mah and his family would leave the Niles and move to Bertrandsville, Michigan, where his biological father, Chief Shau-Uque-Be, was killed.
 Nan-Wesh-Mah's biological mother, Cone-Zo-Quah, and his biological grandfather, Chief Chebaas, who was the father of his mother, then took him to Ft.
 Wayne, Indiana, where the three of them took up residence with a young Nan-Wesh-Mah's mother, Cone-Zo-Quah's, first cousin, Abraham Burnett.
 Abraham Burnett was a son of Chebaas' sister, Kaukema (Cakimi) and her husband, William Burnett, a known trader.
 Abraham Burnett was known to have ran a trading post near the army fort.
 Nan-Wesh-Mah soon started attending Rev. Isaac McCoy's Mission School at Ft.
-Wayne about 1819 or 1820 and soon after at only 8 years of age in 1821, he would serve as Rev. Isaac McCoy's guide and important interpreter sitting in on important counsels with the Chiefs all throughout Indiana and Michigan.
+Wayne between 1819 - 1820 and soon after at only 8 years of age in 1821, he would serve as Rev. Isaac McCoy's guide and important interpreter sitting in on important counsels with the Chiefs all throughout Indiana and Michigan.

 Above: Early portrait of Ft.
 Wayne, Indiana